 More About Andrew

-Andrew has been pastoring in Newcastle for over 25 years and commenced at Hamilton in 2003.
-When Hamilton Baptist and Edgeworth Baptist merged in 2017 he became pastor of the combined church, which retained the name “Hamilton Baptist”.
+Andrew has been pastoring in Newcastle for thirty years and commenced at Hamilton in 2003.
+When Hamilton and Edgeworth Baptist Churches merged in late 2016 he became pastor of the combined church, which retained the name “Hamilton Baptist”.
 Andrew and Scott have been friends for many years and enjoy co-leading the church.

 Andrew loves the church’s open and communal approach to thinking through areas of faith and practice.

 Andrew is very involved in the local running community as a regular volunteer at Newy parkrun on Saturday mornings and is affiliated with a number of running clubs where he is affectionately known as Doddy or The Doddfather!
-In his mid-50s he still tries to run a marathon a year and loves running on trails and by the spectacular Newcastle coastline – as well as swimming, cycling and going to the gym.
+Having hit 60 he still tries to run a marathon a year and loves running on trails and by the spectacular Newcastle coastline – as well as swimming, cycling and going to the gym.

 Doddy grew up on the northern beaches of Sydney and has spent almost all his adult life in Newcastle and the Hunter.
 His ministry training has been at Tahlee and Morling Colleges.
 He has three adult children.

 Scott, is married to Sandy, has 3 adult children, has been around churches pretty much his whole life.
 He has undergrad and post-grad degrees in theology, was once a youth pastor in Sydney, a church planter/pastor in Newcastle, and a worked in an aid and development NGO for more than a decade.
 Alongside his work at HBC, Scott is employed 3 days a week by Australian Baptist Ministries to help the denomination exercise a public voice for justice.

 Scott is happiest when he’s near the water, with a book in hand, or a coffee and a conversation, and when the Cronulla Sharks are winning.